← Back to Headphones

 Which one is better?

-The Bose QuietComfort Headphones is the better buy for most people - its active noise cancellation crushes the HyperX Cloud Alpha Wireless.
-That said, grab the HyperX if you need insane battery life and don't mind the lack of ANC - it's a no-brainer for gamers wanting up to 300 hours of use.
+The Bose QuietComfort Headphones is the better buy for most people - its unmatched comfort and sound quality crushes the HyperX Cloud Alpha Wireless.
+That said, grab the HyperX if you need an extraordinary battery life - it's a whopping 300 hours compared to the Bose's 24 hours.

 Who should buy each?